Lifesaving dental advice for rabbits from Edgewood Vets

 If your rabbit seems dull, hunched and generally disinterested, it could have dental problems, most of which are linked to lack of normal wear of the teeth.
 Rabbit foods can often be too low in fibre, causing uneven tooth wear and producing sharp enamel points, called ‘spurs’.

 This can usually be corrected simply by moving your rabbit to a more natural, high-fibre diet, such as grass and hay.
 If your pet does have significantly elongated teeth then they will need trimming.
-This is something Jessica can do for you – never be tempted to try to do this yourself.
+This is something Nicola can do for you – never be tempted to try to do this yourself.